Southern Yorkshire Dales Guided Walking Tour 2025

 Option 2 – Malham and River Aire

-In Summary: Discover the beautiful countryside of Malhamdale as we explore the valley visiting the villages of Airton, Malham and Kirkby Malham.
+In summary: Discover the beautiful countryside of Malhamdale as we explore the valley visiting the villages of Airton, Malham and Kirkby Malham, before returning by the Pennine Way beside the River Aire.

 Highlight: Enjoy views of Malham Cove and walk past Aire Head where the river resurges from underground.